 There’s a rule of thumb when cooking dishes that involve wine: don’t use anything you wouldn’t drink.

 What if you don’t drink wine or what if you just don’t like the kind of wine called for in a recipe?
-Over the past few years, I know I’ve gotten bad about not keeping any thing other than my occasional bottle of shiraz or red zin in the house.
+I know if you look at my wine rack, you’ll usually only find cab, shiraz, or red zin.
+Sometimes I’ll buy a bottle of white for my mom

-I do want to note, for my gluten free readers that all of the Holland House Cooking Wines and all, except for the Malt Vinegar, of their premium vinegars are gluten free.
+I do want to note, for my gluten free readers that all of the Holland House Cooking Wines and all, except for the Malt Vinegar, of their premium vinegar line are gluten-free.
 Nice.
-Unfortunately, this recipe for chicken marsala as written isn’t.
-Don’t worry though, I have enough marsala cooking wine left over to make another batch in the near future.
+Unfortunately, this recipe for chicken marsala as written isn’t, but the availability of excellent gf all purpose flours means it is a very easy substitution, just swap out the flour with your favorite GF blend.

 Chicken marsala is a classic comfort food and one of my favorite recipes.
 I hope you enjoy the recipe as much as I do.